QuantumTechDevStudio/ToDoApp/conventions/README.md

 1. Spaces instead of tabs.
 2. Encoding UTF-8\*.
 3. Line breaks in Unix-style (LF)\*.
-4. Длина строки: рекомендуемая — 140 символов, допустимая — 170.
+4. Line length: recommended - 140 characters, allowed - 170.
-5. Отсутствие пробелов в конце строки (trailing space).
+5. No spaces at the end of the line (trailing space).

 #### Java